 - Go live.

-Step 1.
-Enabling Custom Live Streaming Service (Admin)
+3. Enabling Custom Live Streaming Service on your Zoom Account (Admin)

 To enable users in your account to live stream meetings or webinars to a custom platform, follow one of the following sections: